-First, congratulations on your election and your willingness to spend time engaged in public service for your community.
+Well first, congratulations on your election and your willingness to spend time engaged in public service for your community.
 Public service is complex and has some traps for the unwary, as you discovered in your meeting with the public works director.
-There are probably several things triggering her discomfort.
+There are probably a number of sources of the public works director's discomfort.

-How Decisions Regarding Street Repairs/Improvements Are Made
+How Are Decisions Regarding Street Repairs/Improvements Made?

-As an elected official, you are now part of a multi-member governing body that collectively makes policy decisions for our agency.
+As a city council member, you are now part of a multi-member governing body that collectively makes policy decisions for the city.
 Those policy directives are typically communicated to the city manager, who then provides appropriate direction to staff to follow up.

-For example, regarding the street issue, the city may already have a capital improvement program.
-This program probably has a schedule or agreed-upon standards and/or an engineering evaluation of the condition of city streets.
+For example, with respect to the street issue, the city may already have a capital improvement program.
+This program probably has either a schedule or agreed upon standards and/or an engineering evaluation of the condition of city streets.
 These objective criteria guide staff on how to prioritize repairs for those streets most in need.
-These criteria likely have already been approved by the council as a whole and are subject to a budget also adopted by the council.
+These likely have already been approved by the council as a whole and are subject to a budget also adopted by the council.

-The public works director's discomfort may have resulted from a concern that you were suggesting that the city deviate from its already adopted policies and budgetary priorities.
+The public works director's discomfort may have resulted from a concern that you were suggesting that the city deviate from its already-adopted policies and budgetary priorities.
 It may be that you don't agree with the city's present approach or priorities, but those concerns need to be addressed to and by the council collectively.
-You can imagine the chaos that would result if each council member could individually direct the activities of city departments.
+You can imagine the chaos that would result if individual council members could individually direct the activities of city departments.